 Please note that the submission date is the latest date for the formal submission of your thesis to the University.
 You can submit your thesis before this date, but you must not submit your thesis after this date without written permission from the University.
 Your submission date should not usually fall on a weekend or closed day, but if it does, please make sure that your thesis is submitted by the last working day before your deadline at the latest.

 Read the submission pack carefully to make sure you bring everything that you need with you for your initial submission.

-Two softbound copies, together with an electronic version (saved on a CD and clearly labeled with your full name and student ID number) should be presented to the University either:
+Two softbound copies, together with an electronic version (saved on a CD and clearly labelled with your full name and student ID number) should be presented to the University either:

-IN PERSON: Student Service Centre, University Park Central, Cherry Tree Lodge, University Park, Nottingham NG7 2RD
+IN PERSON: Student Service Centre, Portland Building, University Park, Nottingham NG7 2RD

-BY POST: PGR Student Administration, Student Service Centre, University Park Central, Cherry Tree Lodge, University Park, Nottingham, NG7 2RD.
+BY POST: PGR Student Administration, Student Service Centre, Portland Building, University Park, Nottingham, NG7 2RD.

 Appointment of Examiners

 Once you submit your Notification to Submit Form we will begin the process of formally appointing examiners.
 The choice of examiners will be decided by your supervisor/s in conjunction with you.
 Discussions will take place regarding the most appropriate examiners for your research area.
 Once examiners are nominated the supervisor/s will inform Student Services and quality assurance procedures regarding the suitability of the External Examiner will take place.
 Student Services will then formally notify the Examiners.